What do MACRA and MIPS mean for your practice?

 For more information on MACRA, download our informational guide.

-For more information on the MACRA Final Rule, listen to our overview webinar presented by Aledade’s Policy Lead, Travis Broome.
+For more information on the MACRA Final Rule, listen to our overview webinar presented by Aledade’s VP of Health Care Policy, Travis Broome.

 Track 1: Merit-Based Incentive Payment System (MIPS )